Roman Bath House Museum

 Address: 9 St Sampsons Square, York, Yorkshire, England, YO1 8RN

 Attraction Type: Roman Site

-Location: off Church Street, a few blocks south of York Minster
+Location: On the northern side of St Sampson's Square off Church Street, a few blocks south of York Minster.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low to exceptional) on historic interest